Yifanli1103/Geospatial-Map---KNIME/README.md

 ![workflow](https://github.com/Yifanli1103/Geospatial-Map---KNIME/blob/main/Figures/workflow.jpg)

 ### Step 3.1 Insert the Dataset
-1.Change the name of your country variable (the coloumn of country) into "Region" in your CSV file.
+1.Change the name of your country variable (the column of country) into "Region" in your CSV file.
 ![csv_reader](https://github.com/Yifanli1103/Geospatial-Map---KNIME/blob/main/Figures/csv_reader.jpg)

 2.Use the node repository on the left-hand side to search the node, typing "CSV reader".
 Then, drag the node to the platform.